shrsthameet/petCareApp/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## License

+This repository is licensed under the [Custom License](./LICENSE.md).

+Please review the license for more details on usage restrictions and permissions.